whitecube/php-prices/README.md

 Please refer to [`moneyphp/money`'s documentation](http://moneyphp.org/) for the full list of available features.

+> 💡 **Nice to know**: Most of the time, you'll be using modifiers to alter a price since its base value is meant to be somehow constant.
+For more information on modifiers, please take a look below.

 ## Working with units

 This package's default behavior is to consider its base price as the "per unit" price.
 When no units have been specified, it defaults to `1`.
 You can set the units amount during instantiation: